pujansrt/dsx-ts/README.md

 # Typed Data Structure

-A TypeScript-first library of essential and advanced data structures with full type safety and clean APIs.
-Ideal for education, production use, and performance-critical applications.
+A TypeScript-first library that provides a production-ready collection of fundamental and advanced data structures implemented in modern TypeScript.
+The library prioritizes type safety, performance, and developer experience while maintaining minimal, readable code suitable for both educational and production use cases.

 ---

 ## Features

 - Type-safe implementations in modern TypeScript
-- Core structures: Queue, Stack, LRU Cache, Priority Queue
+- Core structures: Queue, Stack, LRU Cache, Priority Queue, Bloom Filter, BK-Tree
-- Advanced support coming: Trie, Graph, Bloom Filter, BK-Tree, Skip List
+- Advanced support coming: Trie, Skip List
 - Minimal, clean, readable codebase for learning and use
 - Full test coverage with Jest
-- Clean module exports with support for `@` alias

 ---